-- Review incidents (if any) of unethical behaviour by senior managers or executives. - Review the remuneration committee's charter annually and recommend amendments thereto as required. - Approve amendments to the Nu-World share-based incentive plan, after consultation with shareholders and the JSE Limited. - Fulfill delegated responsibilities on Nu-World share based incentive plans, e.g. appointing trustees and compliance officers, if required. - Undertake an annual assessment of the effectiveness of the committee, reporting these findings to the board and the committee - Review the charters of the group's significant subsidiaries' remuneration committees annually, and their annual assessment of compliance with these charters to establish if the Nu-World remuneration committee can rely on the work of the subsidiary companies' remuneration committees. - Evaluates the remuneration policies in relation to the requirements of good corporate governance. - Prepare an annual remuneration report for inclusion in the company's integrated annual report.
+- Review the charters of the Group's significant subsidiaries' remuneration committees annually, and their annual assessment of compliance with these charters to establish if the Nu-World remuneration committee can rely on the work of the subsidiary companies' remuneration committees. - Evaluates the remuneration policies in relation to the requirements of good corporate governance. - Prepare an annual remuneration report for inclusion in the company's integrated annual report.

-The remuneration committee and divisional subcommittees are supported by established human resource departments at group and subsidiary level responsible for implementation and management of human resource and remuneration strategies, policies and practices.
+The Remuneration Committee and divisional subcommittees are supported by established human resource departments at group and subsidiary level responsible for implementation and management of human resource and remuneration strategies, policies and practices.